aisingapore/PeekingDuck/docs/source/tutorials/06_using_your_own_models.rst

 By doing so, you would have saved a significant amount of development time, and can focus more on developing and finetuning your custom object detection model.
-This was just a simple example, and you can find out more about PeekingDuck's nodes from our :ref:`API Documentation <api_doc>`, and PeekingDuck's in-built data types from our :doc:`Glossary </glossary>`.
+This was just a simple example, and you can find out more about PeekingDuck's nodes from our :ref:`API Documentation <api_doc>`, and PeekingDuck's built-in data types from our :doc:`Glossary </glossary>`.